 - Did you follow any framework or standard and, if so, what was the one you used and how well did it work?

-- “Program Evaluations should not be done by Internal Auditors”.
+- “Program Evaluations should not be done by Internal Auditors.”
 What do you think about that statement?
-What are some of the risks in having Internal Auditors perform Program Evaluations?
+What are some of the risks of having Internal Auditors perform Program Evaluations?

 - You are auditing a department where employees are unhelpful and consistently delay getting information to you.
 What would you do?

 - How would you handle an investigation of a trusted accounting employee who made improper journal entries and falsified financial statements?